Skip to Content

 parliament bucharest

-Diving into fun facts about Romania, here’s a heavyweight champion that might just surprise you!
-The world’s heaviest building isn’t in New York, Dubai, or Shanghai.
-Instead, it’s in Romania’s capital, Bucharest.
-Meet the Palace of the Parliament.
-Weighing in at a whopping 4.1 million tons, this colossal structure is not just the heaviest but also ranks as the world’s third-largest administrative building by volume.
+Now this one might come as a surprise but world’s heaviest building isn’t in New York, Dubai, Beijing or DC.
+Instead, it’s in Romania’s capital, Bucharest and it’s home to the Palace of the Parliament.
+Weighing in at a whopping 4.1 million tons, this colossal structure is the world’s heaviest and the world’s third-largest administrative building (by volume).

 One Of The World’s Most Scenic Roads